Raptors' virus issues worsen, game vs. Bulls called off - WTMJ

 The league said the Raptors are dealing with positive test results, without disclosing how many, and that combined with ongoing contact tracing issues meant they would not have the league-required eight players available to play.

 Toronto played Friday without head coach Nick Nurse, several other assistants and staffers and starting forward Pascal Siakam because of virus-related issues.
-Assistant coach Sergio Scariolo coached the team to a win over Houston and was in line to coach again Sunday.
+Assistant coach Sergio Scariolo coached the team to a win over Houston and had been in line to coach again Sunday.

+It was the first postponement this season for the Raptors, who are playing their home games in Tampa, Florida, because of coronavirus restrictions in Canada.
+Chicago has now had four of its games pushed back, all because its opponent for each of those contests was going through a virus-related problem.

+The only teams that have not had a game postponed by virus issues so far this season are Brooklyn, the Los Angeles Clippers and the Los Angeles Lakers.

 All NBA players and coaches are tested daily.
 The Raptors used 12 players on Friday and had 14 listed as available to play that night.
 For Sunday’s game, Siakam was the only player who had been listed on Saturday’s injury report as out because of health and safety protocols — which indicates that results that came back on Saturday either showed more problems, or the contact tracing investigations showed that players had been exposed to someone who tested positive for COVID-19 and may have to quarantine.